-5.5.2.1 Lifting and Inked Records
+5.7.2.1 Lifting and Inked Records

 - A. The recommended analog method involves the use of black powder and white adhesive lifters, which can be commercial products or any type of product with a sufficient adhesive to lift the print without damaging the skin. - B. Personnel will process each area of friction ridge skin separately as follows: - 1.
 Prepare an adhesive lifter to the approximate size of the area of friction ridge skin being recorded. - 2.
 Lightly coat the ridges with the powder using a camel or squirrel hair fingerprint brush (or equivalent) or a foam brush, as appropriate. - 3.
 Place the area of friction ridge skin coated with powder on an adhesive lifter. - 4.
-Duct seal or equivalent may be used to assist with the capture of the print.
+Duct seal or equivalent may be used to assist with the even capture of the print. - Affix the recorded impression to the back of a transparent fingerprint card or other transparent material and label the finger numbers/palm/foot if necessary. - i.
+A transparent fingerprint card can be created by photocopying a standard fingerprint card onto transparency film. - C. Alternatively, ink and a traditional card can be used to record the friction ridges.